 Do you sort through your winter clothing in the spring?
 There are some items I might only wear once or twice a year, such as to a wedding.
 Amish friends would laugh if they saw how many clothes and hats I own.

 What does Spring Cleaning mean to you?
+Does it mean searching for the best Self Storage Units to fit everything in because you can’t let it go?
 Do you spend the whole day scrubbing your house until it shines?
 Where do you start?
 Do you have a system I could borrow?
 Or are you someone that leaves the spring cleaning to professionals like as Sparkle and Shine?
 Whatever your method is for cleaning your house, I want to know how everybody else goes about the spring cleaning process.
+When it comes to spring cleaning or cleaning in general, a friend of mine finds this to be quite challenging, as her vacuum cleaner is not as good as it used to be.
+It collects little to no dust.
+So she took it upon herself to check out sites like https://allgreatvacuums.com/ to finally replace the old vacuum with something brand new.
+Hopefully, this will make spring cleaning a lot easier for her.
+Saying this though, overall, cleaning the whole house can be tough, especially doing it on your own.

 Please leave a comment and enter to win this beautiful 44″ Amish-made table runner from Lancaster County, PA, plus a signed book from The Legacy of Lancaster Trilogy: either Leaving Lancaster, its sequel Pennsylvania Patchwork, or Forever Amish!
 Winner has three days to respond.
 USA and Canada.